LynnMuchiri/GIF-with-Python/README.md

 # Features

-Combines images into a GIF
+- Combines images into a GIF
-Set custom duration between frames
+- Set custom duration between frames
-Loop animation setting
+- Loop animation setting

 # Requirements

-~ Install python 3.
+- Install python 3.

-pip install pillow imageio
+`pip install pillow imageio`

-Add images to the gifs/folder.
+- Add images to the gifs/folder.
-Run the script.
+- Run the script.

-python create_gif.py
+`python create_gif.py`

-Your output will be saved in the project folder.
+- Your output will be saved in the project folder.

+# Licence

+The project is open source and available under the `LICENSE`